RNA-FRETools/MASH-FRET/docs/Getting_started.md

 For more information about system requirements, please refer to the documentation section [System requirements](System_requirements.html).

-**Note:** *MASH-FRET is tested to run under Matlab version R2011a and above*

 ---

 ## Installation
-Clone or [download](https://github.com/RNA-FRETools/MASH-FRET/archive/master.zip) MASH-FRET into a directory of your choice.
+Clone MASH-FRET into a directory of your choice:

 ```
 git clone https://github.com/RNA-FRETools/MASH-FRET.git
 ```

+or [download](https://github.com/RNA-FRETools/MASH-FRET/archive/master.zip) the source code.

 Within MATLAB, add MASH-FRET to your search path by going to `Home → Set Path → Add with Subfolders` {: .pb-3 }